Connecticut Turnpike: Services

 The former northbound Montville service area has been turned into a State Police barracks.

 In addition to the service areas listed above, there is a rest area, with restrooms, picnic area, vending machines, and tourist information, located northbound at milepost 74 between exits 65 and 66.
 In July 2016, the rest area was closed due to budget cuts and barriers were placed on the highway blocking access to the facility.
 In September 2019, the rest area was reopened on a seasonal basis, being closed from November until mid May (with no access during that time).

 There are three State Police stations located on the turnpike:

 Troop F: Westbrook at milepost 74 on southbound side of turnpike.

 Troop E: Montville at milepost 96 on northbound side of turnpike (at former service plaza).

 Troop G: Bridgeport at milepost 29 and the junction with Route 25 and Route 8 (on surface road, exit 27, just below interchange).

 There is one weigh station located northbound at milepost 2 in Greenwich, at the location of the former toll plaza.
 Weigh stations on both sides of the turnpike used to exist near exit 18 in Westport; these were removed during the 1990s.
 The former southbound weigh station in Westport is now used by CTDOT to store construction materials, while the northbound station was demolished; the grounds returned to their natural state.

 The administration building for the former West Haven toll plaza can still be seen by drivers between exits 42 and 43.
 Today, CTDOT uses the old toll building as a maintenance facility.

 In 2013, Telsa Supercharger points for electric vehicles were added at each Milford plaza, the second along I-95, with new charging stations, including CHAdeMO-compatible points, added through the years to other service plazas.

 Exit list

 Exits were renumbered to mile-based numbering on the I-395 and SR 695 portions of the turnpike as part of a sign replacement project in 2015.
+Exits are set to be renumbered on the I-95 portion of the turnpike in 2028.